JerBouma/jerbouma.github.io/_pages/projects.md

 ---
 permalink: /projects
 title: Projects
+excerpt: Much of the Finance theory I have learned, I apply within Python which I have spend thousands of hours developing in.
+This is in the fields of Data Science & Machine Learning, Fundamental, Algorithmic and Technical Analysis, GUIs and web-based dashboards as well as various other topics.
+On this page you are able to find all major Python projects I am actively maintaining.
-description: On this page you are able to find all the major projects I maintain and/or are currently actively developing.
+description: Much of the Finance theory I have learned, I apply within Python which I have spend thousands of hours developing in.
+This is in the fields of Data Science & Machine Learning, Fundamental, Algorithmic and Technical Analysis, GUIs and web-based dashboards as well as various other topics.
+On this page you are able to find all major Python projects I am actively maintaining.
 classes: wide
 ---

 Much of the Finance theory I have learned, I apply within Python which I have spend thousands of hours developing in.
 This is in the fields of Data Science & Machine Learning, Fundamental, Algorithmic and Technical Analysis, GUIs and web-based dashboards as well as various other topics.
+On this page you are able to find all major Python projects I am actively maintaining.

 ## Finance Database